Jenkins integration

 Trigger a Codemagic build

-A Pipeline job can be used to send a request to Codemagic with information about which app, workflow, and branch to build.
+A Pipeline job can send a request to Codemagic with the app, workflow, and branch or tag to build.

 Learn more about required parameters: Builds API documentation